From Beyond the Grave

 “Would you like something with fresh cream?”
 Her smile broadened.

 As he pulled the small envelope from his inside pocket Bryce murmured.
-“What are you going to tell me from beyond the grave, Dad?”
+“What are you going to tell me, Dad?”
 For a few seconds before opening the package, Bryce stared at the immaculate copperplate handwriting.
 ‘Personal for Bryce Crawford – addressee eyes only’.

-Bryce thought back to the last short phone conversation he’d had with his father, two weeks before.
+Bryce thought back to the last short phone conversation he’d had with his father, two weeks previously.

-‘I’ve sent a package to our solicitor.
-I love you, son.’
+“I’ve sent a package to our solicitor.
+I love you, Bryce.”
 William Crawford had said.

 “I love you too, Dad—” Bryce had been saying the words when the call ended.
-Now, as he looked at the envelope in his hand and recalled their final brief conversation, he was glad he’d reciprocated.
+At the time the sincerity of his dad’s tone had struck a chord deep in his psyche.
+Now, as he looked at the envelope in his hand and recalled their final brief conversation, Bryce was glad he’d reciprocated.
 The next time Bryce heard anything about his father was from the police who delivered the news of his death.

-Bryce poured a cup of tea and continued to stare at the envelope, challenging it to give him a clue before it was opened.
-The young artist sipped his tea and ate his cake, continuing to focus on the envelope.
+Bryce poured a cup of tea, stirred in a sweetener and continued to stare at the envelope, challenging it to give him a clue before it was opened.
+The artist cut the cake in half, sipped his tea and ate cake, continuing to focus on the envelope.
 He dreaded opening it because he had convinced himself it was bad news.
 He’d already lost his dad so how could it get worse?
-Only when he’d finished his snack and poured more tea, he relented and tore open the package.
+Only when he’d finished his snack and poured more tea, he relented, inhaled deeply and tore open the package.

-He withdrew three sheets of writing paper and a bundle of tissue paper which was wrapped around a small silver key.
-Bryce glanced at the key before rewrapping it and thrusting it deep into his trouser pocket.
+Bryce withdrew three sheets of writing paper and a bundle of tissue paper which was wrapped around a small silver key.
+He turned the key over in his hand but it meant nothing to him.
+Bryce rewrapped it and thrust it deep into his trouser pocket.
 He read the letter and closed his eyes briefly when he reached the end.
-He read it all again before returning the whole package to an inner pocket.
+He reread it before returning the package to an inner pocket.

 When he left the cafe, Bryce turned left and headed up the Royal Mile towards Edinburgh Castle.
-After he’d crossed at the traffic lights he paused to look in souvenir store windows, but he’d already spotted something of interest.
-A young man in a leather jacket and jeans was pacing up and down on the opposite side of the street, having a heated discussion on his mobile phone.
+After he’d crossed at the traffic lights on the crossroads he paused to look in souvenir store windows, but he’d already spotted something of interest.
+A certain man in a leather jacket and jeans was pacing up and down on the opposite side of the street, having a heated discussion on his mobile phone.

-Bryce stood in a shop doorway and flicked through a carousel of postcards, but kept an eye on the man who he reckoned was supposed to be keeping an eye on him.
-The amateur tail looked across at Bryce before stepping back into a doorway.
+Bryce stood in a shop doorway and flicked through a carousel of postcards.
+He used the reflection of the store window to observe the man whom he reckoned was supposed to be keeping an eye on him.
+The amateur tail stepped back into a doorway but he was hardly a chameleon.
 Bryce grinned as he left the postcards and went inside.
-From deep within the store he could look across the street.
+From deep within the store he could look across the street to get a better look at his admirer.
+Bryce moved forward to the inside of the window and while shielding his body behind a display, used his smartphone to capture an image of Leather Jacket.

 When he left the souvenir store empty-handed, Bryce looked up and down the street as if considering his next move, and then he turned left and set off uphill.
-He walked a few metres before taking a short cut through South Gray’s Close, one of many narrow alleyways in the old town.
-Once in the close, Bryce ran for a few minutes until he reached St Patrick’s Parish Church.
-He ducked into the small car park and crouched down behind one of the few cars.
+He walked a few metres before taking a short cut through South Gray’s Close, one of many narrow alleyways in the Old Town.
+Once in the short close, Bryce ran for a few seconds until he was clear of the enclosed area and houses in the lane at the back.
+He reached St Patrick’s Parish Church on the left and ducked into the small car park where he crouched down behind one of the few cars.

-Sure enough, two minutes later the youth in the leather jacket came running past.
-He paused at the gates of the church, looked around and then headed down onto Cowgate, where he would once again have to make a decision to go left, or right.
+Sure enough, two minutes later, Leather Jacket came running past.
+He paused at the gates of the church, looked around in confusion and then headed down onto Cowgate, where he would once again have to make a decision to go left, or right.
+A simple task had become complicated.

-Bryce arrived at the Grassmarket, having strolled from the church car park.
-There had been no sign of the human shadow he’d spotted earlier.
+Bryce arrived at the Grassmarket, having strolled from the St Patrick’s Church car park.
+There had been no sign of the shadow he’d spotted earlier.

 As Bryce approached his gallery, he saw one of his assistants removing a painting from the window.